 - Most people have probably already done this, but in case you haven’t…..
 Put an ICE # ( In Case of Emergency #) in your phone.
-If you are in an accident or otherwise unable to speak for yourself, police will check your phone for an ICE # (in states where they are allowed to) We actually CHANGE our ICE # when we go on vacation.
-At home, we are each others’ emergency contact – I am my husband’s….he is mine, and our kids have us listed as their emergency contact.
+If you are in an accident or otherwise unable to speak for yourself, police will check your phone for an ICE # (in states where they are allowed to).
+We actually CHANGE our ICE # when we go on vacation.
+At home, we are each others’ emergency contact – I am my husband’s….he is mine, and our kids list us as their emergency contact.
 When we’re traveling together, we change that to another family member, (not traveling with us) then change it back when we get home.

-- Don’t take all your credit cards on vacation…select carefully the one(s) you’ll take.
-(Remember which one you’ll need for the rental car if you’re relying on the card for insurance) Leave this CC # with a TRUSTED person back home – in code, of course (insert a predetermined series of numbers throughout the number to disguise it.
+- Limit the number of credit cards you take with you… Select them carefully…remembering which one you’ll need for the rental car if you’re relying on the card for insurance.
+Leave this CC # with a TRUSTED person back home – in code, of course (insert a predetermined series of numbers throughout the number to disguise it.
 How?
-Add a sequence like 96, for example, into the number in 2 different places.)
-Your “trusted person” will know to remove the 96 to reveal the REAL number.
-Then…write down the phone numbers for reporting lost or stolen cards and put that # in a safe place.
-Yes…it’s possible to get BOTH these nos (Credit card # and phone no to report a lost card) from other sources…but honestly….if this happens to you, you’re going to be in a HURRY…and probably stressed and pressed for time.
+Let’s say you graduated high school in 1989.
+Add “89” into the number in 2 different places.
+Your “trusted person” will know to remove the 89 to reveal the REAL number.
+Use any number that is ‘important’ to you…or easily remembered by the person you’re giving this to.
+Next, write down the phone numbers for reporting lost or stolen cards and put that # in a safe place.
+Yes….I realize this number is available online or from other sources.
+But honestly…if this happens to you, you’re going to be in a HURRY…and probably stressed and pressed for time.
 ANYthing that makes your next steps easier will be a welcome thing.